Critical Minerals Infrastructure Fund – Contribution funding

 In most circumstances, contributions will be non-repayable.
 Contributions made to a for-profit, non-Indigenous organization that are intended to allow the organization to generate profit will generally be conditionally repayable.

-Grant funding is also available to support Indigenous groups and organizations in their efforts to engage in the development and implementation of CMIF-related infrastructure projects.
-Learn more about the CMIF Indigenous Grants program.
+Grant funding will also be available to support Indigenous groups and organizations in their efforts to engage in the development and implementation of CMIF-related infrastructure projects.
+Learn more about the CMIF Indigenous Grants.

 Timeframe